 In our telephone surveys, focus groups, and field observations, we study how families gather information from their family members, extended interpersonal networks and various media resources to learn about childcare, child rearing, and health care resources in the local area.
 We also study where families go in the community to have fun, and how often families patronize local businesses and cultural events in the local community.

 Another recent aspect of our work has been to study the roles that children of new immigrants play as translators of language, culture, and media for their parents.
 This research demonstrates the critical roles of children in their family’s solving of everyday life problems, such as relating to health care providers and the schools.

 Katz, V.S.
-(In press).
+(2010).
 How children of immigrants use media to connect their families to the community: The case of Latinos in Los Angeles.
 Journal of Children and Media.
+4(3), 298-315.